WaterMeloDev/SchoolSage/README.md

 ---------

-If you encounter any issues or have questions about SMHSBot, please feel free to reach out to the developer.
+If you encounter any issues or have questions about SchoolSage, please feel free to reach out to the developer.